Welcome to our gallery featuring the remarkably eclectic Boulder Residence by Kari Whitman Interiors.

 The chandelier, table, and bar stools were discovered on treasure hunts through midcentury modern focused antique shops.

 In the guest bedroom, you’ll see a massive black and white photo of a South American “Flavela” wrapping the space.
-The nightstands and wall coverings in the master bedroom are from France, while vintage Murano glass lamps date from the 1970s.
+The nightstands and wall coverings in the primary bedroom are from France, while vintage Murano glass lamps date from the 1970s.

 This modernized historical home is both user and space friendly, a comfortable space to exist in.
 Flush with style and personality, it’s still very focused on being a relaxing home.